tools4j/elara/README.md

 The event store is pluggable; a default implementation is available for [chronicle queue](https://github.com/OpenHFT/Chronicle-Queue).

 Elara makes uses [direct buffers]() as defined by the [agrona](https://github.com/real-logic/agrona) library.
 For this reason elara applications are perfectly suited to integrate with [SBE](https://github.com/real-logic/simple-binary-encoding) and [aeron](https://github.com/real-logic/aeron) UDP/IPC messaging.

+Elara is under active development; however it is considered mature and is used in productive applications in the financial industry.

 ### Introduction
 There are excellent introduction to event sourcing.
 Some of our favorite links are